frederic-perez/AmE-dictionary/data/dictionary.md

 __salad spinner__ _n_
 __salamander__ _n_
 __salchow__ _n_ /săl′kou′/ [:scroll: After Ulrich Salchow (1877-1949), Swedish figure skater.]
 A move in figure skating in which the skater, while skating backwards, jumps from the back inside edge of one skate, completes a full rotation, and lands on the back outside edge of the other skate.
+__sales floor__ _n_ The part of a business devoted to retail activities, such as a showroom or selling area of a shop or department store, usually manned by sales staff and having free public access with goods on display.
 __sales force__
 __salesperson__ _n_ :two::hammer:
 __salient__ _adj_ :eight: /SAIL-yunt/ Strikingly conspicuous. _Syn_ prominent, outstanding, striking, spectacular _That is a salient fact._